AnnaDobrucki/Lore-Seekers/README.md

 + Thank You page
   * This was in fact reccomeneded by my mentor Gareth McGirr.
 My original idea had the PUSH action to a code institute form-dump page.
 However under the suggestion of my mentor, I created a page that greets the user with a Thank you, and D20 image (well known as a good omen in DnD).
 This allows the user to still remain on my site instead of being push somehwere else.

 + Footer
   * I also created a footer bar.
 Consisting of two blocks, one that allows the user to Contact Us for any further info.
 The other a Visit Us to all the relevant social media links for Lore Seekers.
 I also inserted a [Google Maps iframe straight to the workshops venue.](https://www.google.com/maps?ll=51.495359,-0.099585&z=15&t=m&hl=en&gl=GB&mapclient=embed&cid=3226506455862106501)

  ### Design
    1. Color Scheme.
     - Although Dungeons and Dragons are well known for there black and reds, I wanted a color scheme that was tangental to its original.
 I used [*My Color.Space*](https://mycolor.space/?hex=%23EA0661&sub=1) to generate a color scheme that worked for me.
 Playing around with pinks/ blues and whites.
 With the addition of gold to really stand out and help for accessability users.
+After that I used [RGB Color picker](https://rgbacolorpicker.com/hex-to-rgba ) to convert my colors of choice to Hex for me.

    2. Fonts.
     - Again the Font of most DnD books or stories has its own well renowned font (even used for the title credit of Stranger Things), so I wanted to steer clear of copywrite probelms and make something less harsh, and preferably enjoyable to read.
 Thanks to [Google Fonts](https://fonts.google.com/), I managed to have both a bold font for important information, and a lighter weighted one of Josefin-Sans that has a more fantastical nature to it.